jakubknczny/hero/README.md

 # PySimpleGUI-hero
-Code developed with my younger cousine to show her basics of classes and gui.
+Code developed with my younger cousin to show her basics of classes and gui.